nliorni/urepository/Snakemake6/README.md

 			conda activate Snakemake-yourjob

-With wrappers, all the others packages needed will be provided and installed in your conda environment.
+With wrappers, all the others packages needed will be provided and installed in your system.
-Here you get a run.py python script, which handles the run of the Snakefile for you.
-So, type:
+Here you get a run.py python script, which handles the run of the Snakefile.
+Type:

 	   		./run.py  -h  (for help)

-You are able to limit the workflow to your necessities.
 Choose the workflow between the listed options and specify it via command line in the following way:

 			./run.py -w chosen_workflow -c config.json(.yaml) -other_arguments -q X